google/aukera/README.md

 ### Stateless Schedule Calculation

-Aukera provides a local API for querying for schedules invidually or holistically.
+Aukera provides a local API for querying for schedules individually or holistically.
 Schedule calculation happens when requested, making it possible for configuration changes to be reflected in the JSON response immediately afterward.